deanpemberton/music/what-is-irish-music.md

 If you have an instrument that you want to play melody on that isn't listed above then perhaps you might want to reconsider.
 Again ask someone!

-Unlike lots of other music we're familiar with where e.g drums, bass and rhythm guitar set the rhythm, Irish traditional music uses instruments like these in a different way:
+Unlike lots of other music we're familiar with where e.g. drums, bass and rhythm guitar set the rhythm, traditional Irish music uses instruments like these in a different way:

 * Guitar
 * Bouzouki